Open today from 09:00 until 17:00

 Why are my Snake Plant leaves soft or mushy?

 This indicates overwatering.
+Overwatering can lead to root rot, which causes mushy leaves and can seriously harm your snake plant.
 Allow the soil to dry completely and check drainage.

 Can Snake Plants grow in low light?

 Absolutely.
-They are among the best plants for dim rooms, offices and shaded corners.
+They are among the best plants for dim rooms, offices, shaded corners, and areas with shade or low light.

 Are Snake Plants air-purifying?